 Flaxseeds in their whole form are difficult for the human digestive system to break down 1.
 Therefore, eating them whole often results in them passing through our system unaltered.
 This means our bodies do not get any of the beneficial nutrients flax seeds have to offer.

 Grinding flax seeds before eating is key to unlocking their maximum nutrient potential.

 Problem solved, right?
 Ground flaxseeds are better than whole.
 The answer is yes.
 But also, no.

 Ground flax seeds are prone to oxidation

-Ground flaxseeds are vulnerable to oxidation, which would break down those beneficial fatty acid we talked about and deliver free radicals rather than key nutrients.
+Ground flaxseeds are vulnerable to oxidation, which would break down those beneficial fatty acids we talked about and deliver free radicals rather than key nutrients.
 The key reasons for this oxidation are light and oxygen.
 Once the flaxseeds are ground, they are subject to both these elements and the process begins.
 If you purchase pre-ground flaxseeds, there is no telling how long and to what degree your flaxseeds have been exposed to the elements, meaning it’s hard to predict the real fatty acid content of the seeds.
-Therefore the safest course of action is to ground your own flax seeds.
+Therefore, the safest course of action is to ground your own flax seeds.